core-wg/comi/draft-ietf-core-comi.md

 * CORECONF encodes YANG identifier strings as numbers, where RESTCONF does not.

-* CORECONF also differ in the handling of default values, only 'report-all' and 'trim' options are supported.
+* CORECONF also differs in the handling of default values, only 'report-all' and 'trim' options are supported.

 ## Compression of YANG identifiers {#id-compression}